haolingdong-msft/working-docs/cadl/multi-content-type.md

 #### My preference
 We use Option 1 for March GA, and later if needed, we can extend it using Option 2.

+#### Notes
+This case is invalid because we don't the mapping between body type and content type.
+We want to prevent this case from linter.
+Before linter is ready, we can either throw error or generate protocol method only for this case.

 ## Case 2

 In case 2, we use @overload to define convenience methods.